Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Data sets

 \end{linenomath*} is given by \begin{linenomath*}

-\end{linenomath*} with the comoving distance $\chi_\mathrm{CMB}$ to the surface of last scattering, which is approximately $10~\mathrm{Gpc}/h$ in the $\Lambda$CDM cosmology considered here. $\chi_H=c/H_0$ is again the Hubble distance.
-For being able to compare the lensing efficiency function $W_\kappa(\chi)$ to the redshift distributions of other LSS surveys, we convert it by analogy into a dimensionless function by multiplying it by the inverse Hubble-function: \begin{linenomath*}
+\end{linenomath*} with the comoving distance $\chi_\mathrm{CMB}$ to the surface of last scattering, which is approximately $15~\mathrm{Gpc}$ in the $\Lambda$CDM cosmology considered here and $\chi_H=c/H_0$ is again the Hubble distance.
+In order to compare the lensing efficiency function $W_\kappa(\chi)$ to the redshift distributions of other LSS surveys, we convert it by analogy into a dimensionless function by multiplying it by the inverse Hubble parameter: \begin{linenomath*}

 \end{linenomath*}

 For the ISW effect, the window function involves the evolution of the potential with redshift: \begin{linenomath*}